pytorch/torchchat/README.md

 Model definition in model.py, generation code in generate.py.
 The model checkpoint may have extensions `pth` (checkpoint and model definition) or `pt` (model checkpoint).
-At present, we always use the torchat model for export and import the checkpoint into this model definition because we have tested that model with the export descriptions described herein.
+At present, we always use the torchchat model for export and import the checkpoint into this model definition because we have tested that model with the export descriptions described herein.

 ```